Sharp ponders options to survive, isn't in Intel talks

 Industry analysts had speculated that Intel and Sharp - which supplies screens to Apple Inc for its latest iPhone - were in investment discussions, but executives said on Monday the pair were not in talks "at this moment."

 Sharp is fighting for survival after years of losses.
 Like other Japanese brands that spearheaded the 1970s electronics boom, it is wilting under stiffening competition and a strong yen.
-In November, it said it may not be able to survive on its own after full-year net losses to doubled to $5.6 billion (3.4 billion pounds).
+In November, it said it may not be able to survive on its own after full-year net losses to doubled to $5.6 billion.

 To repay short-term debt and stave off failure, the maker of Aquos televisions snagged a $4.4 billion bailout in October from its banks.
 But it is now exploring further options.